F.A.Q.

 Are all the food and beverage tastings included in the ticket price?

 Yes!
 The event is all-inclusive.
 Guests pay one price for admission and enjoy free samples from scores of restaurants, breweries, and wineries.
 Complimentary soft drinks and water are also available throughout the party.
+VIP Zones have exclusive vendors just for VIP guests!

 Are children allowed?

 No, guests must be 21 or over to attend.
 Infants, children, and strollers are not permitted.
+You must present your Valid ID prior to entering the event.

 Do I have to be a Zoo member to attend?

 No, you don’t need to be a member to purchase a ticket.
-There are no member discounts for the event.

 Will I get a chance to see Zoo wildlife?